-Previously referred to as the ‘Rwenzori Range’, the Rwenzori Mountains are a mountain range situated in Eastern Equatorial Africa.
-They are located along the border between DRC and Uganda.
-In addition to supporting glaciers, these mountains are among the sources of the popular Nile River.
+Previously referred to as the ‘Rwenzori Range,’ the Rwenzori Mountains are a mountain range situated in Eastern Equatorial Africa.
+They are along the border between DRC and Uganda.
+In addition to supporting glaciers, these mountains are among the sources of the famous Nile River.

 The Rwenzori Range became part of the famous Rwenzori Mountains’ National Park back in 1991.
-This park covers approximately 996 square-kilometres of rugged mountain terrain.
-In 1994, it was proclaimed as a UNESCO World-Heritage Site in an effort to protect the area’s flora and fauna, as well as its overall natural beauty.
+This park covers approximately 996 square kilometers of rugged mountain terrain.
+In 1994, it was proclaimed as a UNESCO World-Heritage Site to protect the area’s flora and fauna and its overall natural beauty.